Does your bathroom go from “clean” to “chaos” way too fast? Here’s how to restore shine, banish odors, and keep it looking spotless.

-Bathroom cleaning is one of the tasks that NO-ONE wants to do.
-The accumulated chunks of dirt, the bad smells, and the dirty and smelly toilets are good enough reasons to put off cleaning what seems like the dirtiest room in the house.
+Bathroom cleaning is one of the tasks that NO ONE wants to do.
+The accumulated dirt, the bad smells, and the dirty, smelly toilets are good enough reasons to put off cleaning the room that seems the dirtiest in the house.

 And while deep cleaning your bathroom may seem like a big job, I have a few tips that may make it a little simpler.